-Couples usually marry after the reading of banns in their home parishes - a licence would be needed if either party were under 21 or if they needed a quick or private marriage.
+Couples usually marry after the reading of banns in their home parishes on three successive Sundays - but a licence would be needed if they wanted a quick or private marriage.
 Since 1754 a parish marriage record should state whether it was authorised by banns or licence.